 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

-Given the extremely dynamic nature of this challenge course element, the Fidget Ladder is ideal for exploring and practising resilient strategies.
+Given the extremely dynamic nature of this challenge course element, the Fidget Ladder is ideal for exploring and practising resilient strategies and goal-setting.
 It is rare for most people to be able to complete the task on their first attempt, let alone on their tenth.
 Therefore, the challenge often pushes people to give up.
 To this end, I recommend you frame the activity as an opportunity to explore coping mechanisms for dealing with frustration and the characteristics of being resilient in the face of challenge.
 And, while there is clearly only one person in the activity at any point in time, you may want to focus on the existence (or absence) of the group’s support that may benefit the effort and mental wellbeing of some participants.

 Knees Down: Allow the participant to use their knees (or indeed, their whole body) to rest on or touch the ladder to assist their climb.
 While less challenging as an activity, it may make it more accessible for some participants.

 Soft Fall: If installed indoors, position a large gymnasium mat or other cushioning under the ladder to serve as a soft-fall surface.
 Ideally, this would be in addition to – not a substitute for – the spotting techniques described above.